alaapb/cs-665-assignment-2/README.md

 chosen.
 For this implementation an Observer Design Pattern was used to help implement this application.
 The objects that use this pattern is the Distributor and Driver class, where they have subscribe/unsubscribe methods and as well as notifySubscribers and an update method in the Driver class.
 This implementation then helps so that everytime a delivery request has been made all the available drivers will receive a notification automaticaly.

+# UML Class Diagram
+Located in the github repo

 # Maven Commands